Benohene/pb_majestic_cloding/README.md

 ## Search Engine Optimization (SEO)

 ### Keywords
-I used Wordtracker to discover keywords for my website that possess a favorable combination of high search volume and low competition, making use of the KEI (Keyword Effectiveness Index) metric on Wordtracker to guide my keyword selection.
+I used Wordtracker to discover keywords for my website that possess a favourable combination of high search volume and low competition, making use of the KEI (Keyword Effectiveness Index) metric on Wordtracker to guide my keyword selection.

 ![features](docs/features_images/seo.jpg)